tomcz/example-grpc/README.md

 # example-grpc

-Example of an authenticated gRPC & grpc-gateway server, with an authenticated gRPC client for testing.
+Example of an authenticated gRPC & grpc-gateway server, and various client connection examples.

 ## Setting up